I never used to like running but I have to admit it’s growing on me.

 I’m so pleased that today I embraced what I know.

 That is …

 Choosing to avoid a challenge won’t make it go away.

 More often than not … it prolongs the pain and makes things worse.

 So I’m curious …

-Please take a moment to share in the comments section below so we may continue to learn and grow together.
+I’d love to know what your strategy is, so be sure to share in the comments section below so we can continue to learn and grow together.